Bradsher v. State, 2016-CF-5960, et al (Escambia County Nov. 2020)

 Casper v.
 State, 2020 WL 1161597 (Fla.
 1st DCA, Mar.
 11, 2020)

-Holding: Trial court's order summarily denying 3.850 motion for postconviction relief reversed and remanded for resentencing where the defendant was subject to an unconstitutional sentencing procedure.
+Holding: Trial court's order summarily denying 3.850 motion for postconviction relief reversed by the First DCA and remanded for resentencing where the defendant was subject to an unconstitutional sentencing procedure.
+Resentencing resulted in a time-served sentence.

 State v.
 Gadson, 2011-CF-6115 (Duval County 2019)